Raining Mangoes: In Conversation with Hafsa Nouman

 LX: I can see it now.
 Can you take me through your thesis?

-Figure 12.1: Installation view of Hafsa Nouman’s thesis exhibition, Yale University, New Haven, CT, 2025.
+Figure 14.1: Installation view of Hafsa Nouman’s thesis exhibition, Yale University, New Haven, Connecticut, 2025.
 Photo: courtesy the artist and Pat Garcia © Hafsa Nouman

-HN: I went to the Kailash Valley in the Hindu Kush mountains, near Chitral.
+HN: My point of departure for the thesis series was when I went to the Kalash Valley in the Hindu Kush mountains, near Chitral.
 It’s basically northwest of Pakistan and it’s a very beautiful space because this whole composition starts from the meeting of two rivers.
-One river is made by glacier water, and the other is made by a hot water spring.
-They both meet together and create a different color, which eventually forms a larger water body that becomes the sea.
+One river is made by glacial water, and the other is made by a hot water spring.
+They both converge and create a different color, which eventually forms a larger body of water that becomes the sea.
 Between the river and the sea, there is a landscape of apricots, fruits, and leaves, which I wanted to capture.

-LX: That is so cool.
-You distilled it down to this.
+LX: That is so cool that you distilled it down to this.
 What inspired your choice of hues?

-HN: This work is inspired by lapis lazuli, a stone long associated with the region and ubiquitous throughout the valley.
-During a week-long trip with my family, I found myself drawn not only to the landscape but to the way light moved across its surfaces.
-Later, while travelling through Egypt and Pakistan in the summer of 2024, I arrived at a realization that would become central to my practice: I was interested in reflection as a way of registering the present.
+HN: What is the Desired Fruit? and Desire for Resonance - the River (4) are both inspired by lapis lazuli, a stone long associated with the region and ubiquitous throughout the valley.
+During a week-long trip with my family, I found myself drawn not only to the landscape, but to the way light moved across its surfaces.
+Later, while traveling through Egypt and Pakistan in the summer of 2024, I arrived at a realization that would become central to my practice: I was interested in reflection as a way of registering the present.

 This led me to think about the layered construction of miniature painting.
-By replacing water-based ingredients with oil-based mediums and building the surface through successive translucent layers, I began to develop a reflective skin that could operate like water: simultaneously image, surface, and encounter.
-Through reflection, the work allows the present moment to enter the painting rather than remain outside it.
+By replacing water-based ingredients with oil-based mediums and building the surface through successive translucent layers, I began to develop a reflective skin that could operate like water, as simultaneously image, surface, and encounter.

-LX: I like the ripple effect.
-It kind of looks waxy from a phone.
-That’s really cool.
+LX: I like the waxy ripple effect.
 What about Shadow of November?

 This work responds to a particular image that stayed with me.
-During the bombardment of Al Shifa Hospital, one widely circulated video was filmed through a wrought iron window.
-That framing became inseparable from the act of witnessing itself.
-I translated the pattern into relief on a cement wall and projected its shadow across the gallery space using paper cutouts.
-The installation reflects on the experience of witnessing violence from a geographical distance while remaining implicated in the political and economic structures that enable it.
-The patterned screen becomes both a physical threshold and a metaphor for the mediated conditions through which contemporary conflicts are seen.
+During the bombardment of the Al-Shifa Hospital, one widely circulated video was filmed through a wrought iron window.
+I embossed it onto the paper.
+The wrought iron patterns from the video became both a physical threshold and a metaphor for the mediated conditions through which contemporary conflicts are seen.

 LX: That’s powerful to experiment with physical barriers like that.
 Can you tell me about Dissolving Horizon and how it’s hidden behind Landscape Oscillating?
 It is interesting that you bifurcate and orient it sideways.

-It was important to leave the book's pages blank and reflective because we often imagine these issues as belonging either to the past or to the future, when they are unfolding in the present.
-Indigenous rights continue to be violated, and immigration rights are being challenged today.
-I want to resist the idea that colonization is a historical event that has already concluded.
-Even within the so-called postcolonial world, globalization remains deeply entangled with imperialism.
-The reflective pages are therefore not empty; they make the present visible, allowing the viewer and their surroundings to become part of the work.
+It was important to leave the book's pages “blank” and reflective because colonization and decolonization are often imagined as events of the past or the future.
+The reflective pages are therefore not empty; they make the present visible, allowing the viewer and their surroundings to become the work.

 LX: It was great to see your first solo show at Palo Gallery, Facsimile.
 What does “facsimile” mean to you?